Settings and Functions I First Mastered When Starting to Use Claude Code

 Auto-update channel: stable (version setting for auto-updates)

-Before creating CLAUDE.md, let's first check settings.json which contains Claude Code settings.
+Before creating CLAUDE.md, let's first look at settings.json, which contains Claude Code settings.

-This file is used to specify models, environment variables, and the Hooks mentioned later.
+This file defines model specifications, environment variables, and the Hooks that will be discussed later.

 settings.json